 \$88.25 (\$75 state and 13.25 FBI) per person and \$86.25 (\$75 and 11.25 FBI) per volunteer.
 These represent the actual cost of the check and there are no additional fees charged to the individual.
 The State is currently covering the cost of fingerprinting using CRRSA funds through April of 2022.
 Afterwards, the individual receiving the background check is responsible for the fee.

 c.
 Describe the state/territory policy(ies) related to prospective staff members working on a provisional basis.
 Pending completion of all background check components in 98.43(b), the prospective staff member must be supervised at all times by an individual who received a qualifying result on a background check described in 98.43(b) within the past 5 years (98.43(c)(4)) and the prospective staff member must have completed and received satisfactory results on either the FBI fingerprint check or a fingerprint check of the state/territory criminal registry or repository in the state where the prospective staff member resides.
-Describe and include a citation for the Lead Agency's policy:
+Describe and include a citation for the Lead Agencyâs policy: Effective 7/1/2021, prospective employees are prohibited from working in a child care d.
+Describe the procedure for providers to request background checks for staff members that resided in another state within the previous 5 years.

 Effective 7/1/2021, prospective employees are prohibited from working in a child care center or group home until the provisions of 45 CFR 98.43 (d)(4) have been satisfied.

 Family child care home providers, staff, and household members are not issued a license or approval until they have completed a comprehensive background check per C.G.S § 19a-87b.